user0-tb/RetroIcons_m5/Instructions.md

 1. Choose a filename.
 It must start with `acryl_`.
 For example: `acryl_catima.jpg`
 2. Save the icon in `icons`
-3. Run `build_icons.sh` to optimize the icon for the icon pack
+3. Run `build_icons.sh` to optimize the icon for the icon pack (OPTIONAL: This is automatically done by Codeberg CI)
 4. Add the icon name in `app/src/main/res/values/iconpack.xml`
 5. Use the app [Turtl](https://f-droid.org/en/packages/org.xphnx.iconsubmit/) to figure out the activity name.
 In Catima's case, this is `me.hackerchick.catima/protect.card_locker.MainActivity`
 6. Add the icon to `app/src/main/res/xml/appfilter.xml` with the correct activity name